How to handle a transaction where a supplier is also a customer

 You owe a supplier £200, but they owe you £180.
 In this scenario, you should go ahead and make a payment of £20.

-On the bank reconciliation screen, when this £20 'paid out' transaction appears, split the bank transaction:
+When the £20 'paid out' transaction appears in your bank reconciliation screen, you will need to split the bank transaction:

 - add £200 as a paid out transaction